 Of course, technology was a hurdle at first.
 As a new mom, all this online information took up residence in a spazzy part of my brain that didn’t let me skim and chose what was right for my family and kids.
 But over the years, I feel like I have become a better mother with technology.
 At my hands there are a myriad of ideas to stave off cabin fever, there are interesting articles my friends are sharing on motherhood, there is practical advice, inspiration for a crappy day, views on marriage and womanhood that have enlightened me.

 From cruising Pinterest during midnight feedings, to a mid morning text with family or friends, to all the Facebook groups I go to for specified advice – I have learned about so many great products, approaches and ideas that I use every single day of my life (like baking bacon! or using tape on the floor to make race tracks! or styling your hair once every three days! or the heart importance of getting dressed like you dang well want to!)
 And though I’m on Pinterest, like all the time, I have muffled those heavy voices chanting that I need to have a Pinterest life.
-Mostly because I’ve also found a community of laid back, down to earth moms on Instagram that help me appreciate that it would be a really boring way to live.
+Mostly because I’ve also found a community of laid back, down to earth moms on Instagram and in my real life that help me appreciate that it would be a really boring way to live.

 I think there are communities of value that offer meaningful relationships that hopefully will translate into real life friendships.
 We are a pioneer generation of moms who are learning how to weave technology into motherhood and I believe that we can do it successfully, knowing we might sometimes suck at it.
-But if we can keep our Google history deleted, not have that panicky hollowness when our phone is out of our reach, get outside on the regular and always put it down when someone is talking to us – then I think we are well on our way to empowering motherhood with technology.
+But if we can keep our Google history deleted, not have that panicky hollowness when our phone is out of our reach, get outside on the regular, show up for people in our real lives, and always put it down when someone is talking to us – then I think we are well on our way to empowering motherhood with technology.